learnwhytocode/learnwhytocode.github.com/source/_posts/2012-02-07-labeling-the-data.markdown

 * `x`
 * `super_cali_fragilistic_expealidocious`

+#### About constants
-In Ruby, and in other language, variables that begin with uppercase letters (or are *all* uppercase) have a special meaning.
-To keep things simple for now, just stick to using alphabetical and underscore characters (I would try to avoid using numbers, because they can be confusing).
+In Ruby, and in other languages, variables that begin with uppercase letters (or are *all* uppercase) have a special meaning.
+To keep things simple for now, **just stick to using alphabetical and underscore characters** .

+(I would also advise not to use numbers, because they can lead to vaguely named variables).